andresheredia1/HyBayesCal-pckg/README.md

 ### Steps to Run Telemac Simulation
 1. Since the package runs iteratively several Telemac simulations, you must ensure that Telemac is installed in your computer and properly running.
 For installation instructions, refer to [Telemac](https://opentelemac.org/index.php/installation).
 It is important to test one simulation from */home/......../......./telemac-mascaret/examples/telemac2d/* in your telemac folder.
 2. Once you have checked that Telemac runs properly in your system, set all the necessary user input parameters in the input parameters excel file located in the folder called: **use-case-xlsx**.
 Consider the comments in the HINT column.
 Remember that only the aboved mentioned parameters shown in [use-case-xlsx folder](#use-case-xlsx) are necessary to run the code at this point.
+Update the values of required parameters, editing only the cells highlighted in orange color.
+Save and close the .xlsl file

-3. Go into **env-scripts** folder and modify the paths of the bash .sh files as mentioned above.
+4. Go into **env-scripts** folder and modify the paths of the bash .sh files as mentioned above in [env-scripts](#env-scripts).
+5. Go into HyBayesCal folder and open **config.py**.
+Modify the variables in this script considering the previously noted recommendations in [config.py](#HyBayesCal).
+6. Open a Linux terminal, navigate to **env-scripts** folder and source the activateHBCtelemac.sh for the first run of the code by typing:
+   '''
+   source activateHBCtelemac.sh
+   '''
   * To run Telemac simulations, ensure that Telemac is installed.
 For installation instructions, refer to [Telemac](https://opentelemac.org/index.php/installation).
   * To run multiple Telemac simulations, follow these steps:
-    * Update `config.py` as mentioned above.
+    * Update `config.py` as mentioned above
     * Update `.xlsx` used input file as mentioned above
       1. Locate the .xlsl file at the specified location
       2. Choose the number of runs to simulate